-AACSB: Analytical Thinking

-Accessibility: Keyboard Navigation

-Blooms: Remember

-Difficulty: 1 Easy
+AACSB: Analytical Thinking Accessibility: Keyboard Navigation Blooms: Remember Difficulty: 1 Easy

-Learning Objective: 02-02 Describe the elements of a marketing plan.

-Topic: Elements of the Marketing Plan

-114. During a SWOT analysis, a company should assess the opportunities and uncertainties of the marketplace due to changes in several factors, given the acronym CDSTEP.
+116. During a SWOT analysis, a company should assess the opportunities and uncertainties of the marketplace due to changes in several factors, given the acronym CDSTEP.
 Which of the following is not one of these factors?